Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

   Developing a design application requires addressing many technical aspects.
   In particular, given the functional specification of your application, you must at least:

-  * Design the  architecture of the application — definition of the software components and the  way they cooperate;
+  * Design the  architecture of the application— definition of the software components and the way they cooperate;
   * Define the  data model able to support the functionality required — a design application  operates on data maintained during the whole end-user working session;
   * Structure  the software in order to:
     * synchronize the display with the  data — commands modifying objects must update the views;